Mormugao Port: History

 In the 19th century, Portuguese India and British India decided to join forces to improve maritime trade, under the Anglo-Portuguese Treaty of 1878.
 Mormugao was identified as having one of the best natural harbours, and a metre-gauge railway line was constructed to connect it.
 The work of modernising the port and laying the metre-gauge railway was undertaken by a British company, ‘The Western Indian Portuguese Guaranteed Railway Company’.
 This company was founded in Britain exclusively for this purpose.
 The Portuguese paid a huge sum for the project, and even paid for the registration of this company in England.
 Work began in 1878.
 The harbour was commissioned in 1885, and the railway line (running till Sanvordem, and later to Castle Rock) was inaugurated in 1887.
 The first ship to sail into Mormugao Port was the SS Westbourne, which brought railway equipment, in April 1885.

 During World War II, Mormugao Harbour was the site of Operation Creek, which resulted in the bombing of a German merchant ship, Ehrenfels, which had secretly been transmitting information to U-boats.
 In 2017, MPA announced that it would salvage the remnants of the ship, as they were hindering the progress in a project of setting up a fishing harbour.

 The port was recognised as a major port in 1963 under the Major Port Trusts Act, 1963, shortly after the Liberation of Goa.

 Transport links

 The port is connected by its own railway line, with the erstwhile Marmagao railway station situated in its compound.
-It is thus connected to Maharashtra and Karnataka hinterlands via South Central Railways and Konkan Railways.
+It is thus connected to Maharashtra and Karnataka hinterlands via South Western Railways and Konkan Railways.
 MPT is connected by road by the National Highway 17A.
 There is a plan to connect it with a four-lane highway to the National Highway 17B, which was scheduled to be completed in October 2018.
 Ore mined in interior regions of Goa and Karnataka is brought to MPA by barges navigating the rivers Mandovi and Zuari.